ac2ofx/ac2ofx/README.md

 * Select “Download PDF Statement”

 ## To generate an OFX file
-* Drag-and-drop your PDF statement file onto ac2ofx window.
+* Drag-and-drop your PDF statement file onto the ac2ofx window.
 * ![Tool Window Image](/image01.png)
 * A new OFX file will be generated and saved in the same folder as the PDF file.
 * For example, if the PDF file is named December-2019.pdf, then the OFX file will be name December-2019.ofx